 But why are more and more Major Artists purposely not re-signing with a Major Label when their deal ends?

-It's simply because they've realized that they will probably make way more money selling/streaming 50,000 recordings on their own than with 500,000 through a Major.
-And with way less restrictions.
-And they don't have to wait for the label to first recoup (get back) what they spent to help them record and sell those records, adding to that the much smaller percentage they'd eventually receive than if they would pay themselves.
+It's simply because they've realized that, unless they're offered an insane amount of up-front money, they will probably make way more money selling/streaming 50,000 recordings on their own than with 500,000 through a Major.
+And with way less restrictions, such as being able to release their Music when they want to.
+And they don't have to wait for the label to first recoup (get back) what they spent to help them record and sell those records, adding to that the much smaller percentage they'd eventually receive than if they would simply pay themselves.

-And on their own, the Artist's are retaining "Creative Control", plus ownership of their songs (Publishing), and ownership of their recordings (their own Label).
+And on their own, the Artists are retaining "Creative Control", plus ownership of their songs (with their own Publishing Company), and ownership of their recordings (with their own Record Company).

 Yes, I realize these Major Artists are already known, but if you still need those 50,000 sales, buzz, etc., for the Majors to even blink at you, anyway, then…

-And, as the Major Record Company business was failing, they've had to lay off a lot of people - people that used to do the stuff that the Artists needed to have done.
-Realizing someone had to do this kind of stuff, the labels have been leaning towards signing Artists that are managed by very knowledgeable Management Teams, or "Super-Managers".
+And, when the Major Record Company business was failing, they had to lay off a lot of people - people that used to do the stuff that the Artists needed to have done, including "Artist Development."
+Realizing someone had to do this kind of stuff, the labels started leaning towards signing Artists that are managed by very knowledgeable Management Teams, or "Super-Managers".
 Or insisting on it as part of the deal.

 These Major Managers, in the Label's mind, should take over and handle many of the operations that the Labels want to get paid for, since these Managers have the facilities, staff, knowledge of the Industry, and the contacts to be able to take over many of these Label functions.

 So, to sum it up, nowadays, more and more, the Major Labels have pretty much become "Banks", while the Manager is often relied on to help make that Record Company a lot of money, through the 360 type of deal.